 The Montessori classroom environment and the materials contained therein actually do the bulk of the teaching.
-Each material and activity has a built in control of error, allowing for children to see their errors and correct them without asking for help.
+Each material and activity has a built-in control of error, allowing children to see their errors and correct them without asking for help.

 Qualities of a good Montessori teacher

-Asking all the right questions on your Montessori school tour is helpful when choosing the right Montessori program for you child.
+Asking all the right questions on your Montessori school tour is helpful when choosing the right Montessori program for your child.
 Observing the teachers during your school tour is important, as well.

 For those unfamiliar with how Montessori works, it can be off-putting to parents to watch a Montessori teacher interact with a classroom.
 Mainstream education has taught us to expect bright and exuberant personalities leading our early childhood education programs.

 When a parent or caregiver does not observe this during their school tour, they may get the impression that the teachers are not friendly, or maybe that they are not enjoying their jobs.
 This is generally not the case, though.

 Montessori is not teacher-centered.
 It’s child-led.
 Properly trained teachers (sometimes called Guides) make the Method work, however.